 If the taxpayer submits an installment agreement request that full pays the liability, can the IRS reject the request as the payment amount is too high?
 The court addresses this in Lites v.
 Commissioner, T.C.
 Memo.
 2005-206.

 Facts & Procedural History

 Note that the IRS had originally rejected the taxpayers offers because they were too low.
-Now the IRS argues that it was entitled to reject the taxpayers offers because the offers were too high.
+Now at trial, the IRS argued that it was entitled to reject the taxpayers offers because the offers were too high.

 The court correctly noted that there is no such law that permits the IRS to reject offers because they were too high.
 The court even cited the IRS policy manual saying that it “does not appear to contemplate rejecting an installment agreement merely because the taxpayer has offered more than the Commissioner believes the taxpayer can afford.”